It climbs steeply!

 Having his job on the Stoos railway was the fulfilment of a dream for him.
 As a boy, Annen built chairlifts out of string and match boxes, while at the age of six he first rode on the old Stoos railway.
 Since then, he has been a passionate fan of the traditional Swiss wrestling "Schwingfest,” where sportsmen demonstrate their strength on the mountain every year.
 "Schwingen” is a Swiss national sport, and is performed in an open ring on sawdust.

 The two chairlifts that carry on from Stoos up onto the Fronalpstock peak also fall within Annen’s area of responsibility.
 The chairlift’s seats get grubby or sticky, while the foot rests are dirty.
-"We find everything imaginable here,” says Stoos Railway employee Pia Schilter, who is picking up limo bottles and empty crisp bags and effortlessly washing down the seats’ blue artificial leather.
+"We find everything imaginable here,” says Stoos Railway employee Pia Schilter, who is picking up wine bottles and empty snack bags and effortlessly washing down the seats’ blue artificial leather.

 Top travel destination with unique views